||Berner Oberland, Switzerland

 - All group transfers on ski lifts, buses included in guided hiking options; rest day lifts are not included.

-- Great hiking
+- Great hiking and terrific memories!

 ACCOMMODATIONS AND FACILITIES